Some interesting things about angles and circles

 Example: What is the size of Angle WXY?

 Opposite angles of a cyclic quadrilateral add to 180°

-A tangent is a line that just touches a circle at one point.
+A tangent line just touches a circle at one point.

-It always forms a right angle with the circle's radius as shown here.
+It always forms a right angle with the circle's radius.